AdobeDocs/analytics.en/help/implement/vars/plugins/getvisitduration.md

 ```

 ## Use the plug-in
-When calling the getVisitDuration plug-in (via JavaScript), you will not need to pass in any arguments.

-## Returns
-The getVisitDuration plug-in returns one of the following values depending on the situation
+The `getVisitDuration` method does not use any arguments.
+It returns one of the following values:

-* "first hit of visit"
+* `"first hit of visit"`
-* “less than a minute”
+* `"less than a minute"`
-* “1 minute”
+* `"1 minute"`
-* “[x] minutes” (where [x] is the number of minutes passed since the visitor landed on the site)
+* `"[x] minutes"` (where `[x]` is the number of minutes passed since the visitor landed on the site)

-## Cookies
-The getVisitDuration plug-in creates a first-party cookie called “s_dur”, which is equal to the number of milliseconds passed since the visitor landed on the site.
-The cookie expires after 30 minutes of inactivity (i.e. end of the visit)
+This plug-in creates a first-party cookie called `"s_dur"`, which is the number of milliseconds elapsed since the visitor landed on the site.
+The cookie expires after 30 minutes of inactivity.

 ## Example Calls